 Who was Emperor Hadrian?

-Marble Statue of Hadrian inside the Ancient Agora of Athens
+The marble Statue of Hadrian inside the Ancient Agora of Athens

 Hadrian was one of the longest-serving emperors of the Roman Empire, ruling for 21 years (117-138 CE).
 He spent most of these years traveling to the Roman provinces and learning about the lives of the locals.
 He was a cultivated admirer of Greek civilization, promoted the arts, and tried to give Athens its lost glamor.

 Hadrian visited Athens three times (124/5, 128/9, and 130/132 CE) and during those visits, he was either launching or doing new projects.
+He also visited Thebes Greece in 125 CE.

 His most important works in Athens, besides the Library, are: